 PhD students admitted to the Pathobiology program receive a stipend as well as full tuition, health fee and health insurance.
-Each graduate student receives an "Appointment" at Brown that stipulates the terms of your stipend and support.
+Each graduate student receives an "Appointment" at Brown that stipulates the terms of the stipend and support.
 Graduate students are paid once monthly, on the last day of the month.
-There are four possible appointment types: Fellow, Teaching Assistant, Trainee and Research Assistant.
+There are four possible appointment types: Fellow, Teaching Assistant, Trainee or Research Assistant.

 - FELLOW: A student is appointed as a FELLOW when they are being supported by their own external fellowship OR when they are being supported by the Division of Biology & Medicine prior to being assigned to a lab or research group.
 Typically, students are DIVISIONAL FELLOWS in their first year (although many first year students receive other types of appointments).
 Students who are awarded their own Fellowships are also appointed as Fellows.
-Each granting agency has specific rules and we will work with you and Grants Administration to be sure that your appointment reflects the terms of the grant.
-Even students who receive grants that pay them directly should receive an appointment at the Grad School.
+Each granting agency has specific rules and we will work with the student and the Grants Administration Office to be sure that student's appointment reflects the terms of the grant.
+Even students who receive grants that pay them directly should receive an appointment at the Graduate School.
 Payroll taxes and income taxes are not withheld from students appointed as Fellows.
 If your fellowship award is less than the published Brown Pathobiology stipend, your award will be supplemented so that your stipend level is the same as other Pathobiology PhD students, as long as the terms of your award do not prohibit supplementation. - TEACHING ASSISTANT (TA): A student is appointed as a TA when they are assigned to be a Teaching Assistant.
-In general, most students are appointed as a TA in their second year.
-In many cases, payroll / income taxes WILL be withheld while a student is a TA.
+In general, most students are appointed as a TA in their second year for either Spring or Fall semesters.
+In many cases, payroll/income taxes WILL be withheld while a student is a TA.
 The Associate Dean will work with Graduate Program Directors to determine the best matches for TA assignments.
-Every effort will be made to pair your skills and training objectives with the needs of the Division, but please note that students are not allowed to select their own assignments. - TRAINEE: A student who is funded through a Program training grant will be appointed as a TRAINEE.
-These are grants awarded to Brown and administered by a faculty member.
+Every effort will be made to pair student's skills and training objectives with the needs of the Division, but it should be noted that students are not allowed to select their own assignments and their TA assignment preference is not guaranteed. - TRAINEE: A student who is funded through a Program training grant, will be appointed as a TRAINEE.
+Training grants are awarded to Brown and administered by a faculty member.
 The grant is devoted to the training of students.
-Each training grant is different and has different objectives the terms of the grant will dictate the selection of students who are appointed.
-Students who are appointed as TRAINEES will not have income or payroll taxes withheld. - RESEARCH ASSISTANT (RA): Students who are working in a lab or on a project with a faculty member and are being funded by their professor's grant or program are appointed as RAs.
+Each training grant is different and has different objectives terms of the grant will dictate the selection of students who are appointed.
+Students who are appointed as TRAINEES will not have income or payroll taxes withheld. - RESEARCH ASSISTANT (RA): Students who are working in a lab or on a project with a faculty member and are being funded by their mentor's grant or program are appointed as RAs.
 Most students in their third year and above are appointed as RAs.
 Typically, income and payroll taxes are withheld from RA paychecks.

 Appointment types are linked to funding sources.
 Be aware that the source of your funding can change from year to year and even from semester to semester.
-This affects your taxes and net pay.
+This will affect your taxes and net pay.

-In consultation with your advisor, Program Director, and the Dean, your appointment will be decided prior to the start of each semester.
+In consultation with your advisor, Program Directors and the Associate Dean, your appointment will be decided prior to the start of each semester.
 It is important to keep in mind that any money you receive from Brown may be considered taxable income.
 The impact of the appointment type dictates only whether taxes will be withheld from your check - NOT whether you owe taxes.
-You may also contact the Program Director or Coordinator if you have any questions about your appointment.
+You may also contact the Program Directors or Coordinator if you have any questions about your appointment.